rails/rails/guides/source/working_with_javascript_in_rails.md

 more); it will enable you to create rich and dynamic Ajax applications with ease!
 We will cover the following topics:

-* Quick introduction to Ajax
+* Quick introduction to Ajax.
-* Unobtrusive JavaScript
+* Unobtrusive JavaScript.
-* How Rails' built-in helpers assist you
+* How Rails' built-in helpers assist you.
-* Handling Ajax on the server side
+* Handling Ajax on the server side.
-* The Turbolinks gem
+* The Turbolinks gem.

 -------------------------------------------------------------------------------